GEER Fund for Higher Education

 - Refer to the allocation table on page 3.

 Capacity-building and professional development - $1.5 million: Competitive grants to eligible institutions or a consortium of eligible institutions, to be used to ensure equitable access to quality online courses and curriculum.
 Funds will be distributed on a reimbursement basis.
-Recipients will have until September 1, 2022 to claim reimbursement for eligible expenses.
-The application details and form will be available later in September.
+Recipients will have until June 30, 2022 to claim reimbursement for eligible expenses.

-Preference will be given to applications that demonstrate systemic approaches to:
+Preference will be given to applications that demonstrate consortia-based systemic approaches on either a multi-institutional or statewide basis in at least one of the following areas:

-- Promote best practices and strategies for effective online and remote instruction, including high school teachers qualified to teach concurrent enrollment coursework.
+- Promote best practices and strategies for effective online and remote instruction, which may include high school teachers qualified to teach concurrent enrollment coursework, non-credit and adult basic education instructors;

-- Support and train students and families to be successful in virtual learning environments.
-E.g., advising, mentoring, tutoring, and other support and retention strategies.
+- Support and train students and families, which may include credit, non-credit, adult and nontraditional students, to be successful in virtual learning environments.
+E.g., advising, mentoring, tutoring, and other support and retention strategies; and/or,

 - Develop, curate, and support the adoption of open educational resources.